pamella-miranda/python_scripts/README.md

 # python_scripts
 Scripts written in Python.

-In the beginning of each script you find how to run it.
+In the beginning of each script you will find how to run it.

+This project aims to show simple scripts for you to learn, understand or simply have fun.

+Enjoy! :)